Adventure Time season 10: Production

 Adventure Times tenth season saw the return of several artists who had previously worked on the show, including background designer Ghostshrimp (left) and songwriter Rebecca Sugar.

 On July 21, 2016, lead writer Kent Osborne posted an image on Twitter which suggested that Adventure Time had been renewed for another season.
 At the time, the season was intended to be the show's ninth.
 The season divisions were later rearranged by Cartoon Network, and "The Wild Hunt" became the first episode of season ten.
 According to series showrunner Adam Muto, the number of episodes ordered by the network as part of the season was substantially lower than it had been, leading the production crew to think "that if this wasn't the end, it was coming up soon."
 This season's episodes were produced similarly to those of previous seasons.
 Each episode began as simple two-to-three-page outline with necessary plot information.
 The rough outline was given to storyboard artists, who expanded it into a full storyboard.
+(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's episodes.)
 The episodes were designed and colored at Cartoon Network Studios in Burbank, California, and animated in South Korea by Rough Draft Korea and Saerom Animation.

-Storyboard artists who worked on this season included Sam Alden, Polly Guo, Seo Kim, Somvilay Xayaphone, Steve Wolfhard, Tom Herpich, Graham Falk, Kent Osborne, Hanna K. Nyström, Aleks Sennwald, Erik Fountain, and Patrick McHale.
-(Note: Information regarding story development and storyboard artists is taken from the opening credits of the season's episodes.)
 Ghostshrimp, the series' former lead background designer, returned to work on the "final story arc of Adventure Time" proper.
 Although Ghostshrimp had retired from the show after the fourth season, he had returned to draw backgrounds for the seventh-season miniseries Stakes and the ninth-season episodes "Abstract", "Fionna and Cake and Fionna", and "Whispers".
 (Note: Information regarding background art is taken from the end credits of the episodes "Abstract", "Fionna and Cake and Fionna", and "Whispers".)
 Former character designer, storyboard artist, and background designer Andy Ristaino returned as a revisionist for this season.
 Former storyboard artist Rebecca Sugar returned to contribute the song "Time Adventure" to the series finale.